XiovV/dokkup/docs/managing_jobs/update.md

 Are you sure you want to proceed? (y/n)
 ```

-The update field will be set to true, which confirms that an update will be run.
-The summary will also show you the new version hash.
+The update status is now true, meaning that dokkup is going to take down the currently running containers and deploy new ones.
+The new version hash is also shown.